flowsa/.github/.github/ISSUE_TEMPLATE/custom.md

 - [ ] Global variables - company meta data updated: phone number, social media accounts
 - [ ] Global variables: social network platforms are all set
+- [ ] Ensure Forgot Password is functioning as expected
+- [ ] Generate random password and send to IT for addition to LastPass

 ### GDPR / POPI
 - [ ] SSL certificate